zzzprojects/EntityFramework-Extensions/docs2/pages/site/contact-us.md

 {:.show}
 Contact us directly: info@zzzprojects.com

-Whether you need more personal help to get started or you just wanted to give us your opinion on the library, we love to hear from you!
+Whether you need more personal help to get started or only want to give us your opinion on the library, we love to hear from you!

 You can also find some answers on:
 - [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues){:target="_blank"}